Spiderpig4ever/Automatic-Music-Recomendation/README.md

 The following notebooks, scripts, and modules have been developed for the dataset.

-1. [`Implementation.ipynb`]: Implementation notebook containing all the different approaches.
+1. [Implementation](Implementation.ipynb): Implementation notebook containing all the different approaches.
-2. [`classes.py`]: Python class designed to read in songs and store the relative featrues in a library.
+2. [classes.py](classes.py): Python class designed to read in songs and store the relative featrues in a library.
-3. [`exampler.ipynb`]: Example query and reccomendations.
+3. [exampler](exampler.ipynb): Example query and reccomendations.
-4. [`run.py`]: Calls functions from `classes.py` to create feature library.
+4. [run.py](run.py): Calls functions from `classes.py` to create feature library.
-5. [`utils.py`]: helper functions and classes.
+5. [utils.py]:(utils.py) helper functions and classes.

 ## Usage